 The network for sustainable urban mobility gathers practitioners and researchers from several organizations including the City of Gothenburg Stad, the The Göteborg Region Association of Local Authorities (GR), Region Västra Götaland (VGR), the Swedish Transport Administration, IVL Swedish Environmental Research Institute and Chalmers University.
 The aim is to share information about ongoing planning processes and research, to strengthen collaboration and to develop ideas for new projects.
 The network is coordinated as an activity under the Guiding Urban Transitions for Sustainability (GUTS) project.

 Do you have questions about Mistra Urban Futures’ networks?
+Or want to initiate a network?
 Contact Sanna Isemo, email@example.com, Co-ordinator Gothenburg Platform, Mistra Urban Futures